elzen20/rocketCodeTest/readme.md

   }
 }

-The .gitignore file also ignores the launchSettings.json and appsettings.json, if you want to test the project locally do not hesitate to contact me through my email ceqc.quintero@gmail.com.and I can share that to you.
+The .gitignore file also ignores the launchSettings.json and appsettings.json, if you want to test the project locally do not hesitate to contact me through my email ceqc.quintero@gmail.com and I can share that to you.
 It does not contains sensible information but I decided to ignore those files in case this is part of the qualification.
 ## Use the followin commands to restore packages and build:

 ### `dotnet restore`